Helmholtz-UFZ/saqc/docs/cookbooks/DataRegularisation.rst

 So lets transform the measurements timestamps to have a regular *10* minutes frequency.
 In order to do so, we have to decide what to do with each time stamps associated data, when we alter the timestamps value.

-Basically, there are three types of :doc:`regularization <../funcs/resampling>` methods:
+Basically, there are three ways to align data to a regular frequency grid:

 #.
 We could keep the values as they are, and thus,